ruslanmv/ruslanmv.github.io/_posts/2021-05-12-How-to-install-Spark-on-Windows.md

 ---

-Hello everyone, today we are going to install Spark on Windows.
+Hello everyone, today we are going to install Spark on Windows 11.

 Apache Spark is an open-source unified analytics engine for large-scale data processing.
 Spark provides an interface for programming clusters with implicit data parallelism and fault tolerance.